Honghan/KGPhenotyping/README.md

 ## Knowledge Graph based Phenotyping on Heterogenous Data Sources
 - towards interpretable, reusable, reproducible phenotype computation in clinical data science.
-- a project funded by Health Data Research UK
+- a project funded by [Health Data Research UK: Graph-Based Data Federation for Healthcare Data Science](https://www.hdruk.ac.uk/projects/graph-based-data-federation-for-healthcare-data-science/)

 ### Why & What
 Extracting patient phenotypes from routinely collected health data (such as Electronic Health Records) requires translating clinically-sound phenotype definitions into queries/computations executable on the underlying data sources by clinical researchers.
 This requires significant knowledge and skills to deal with heterogeneous and   often *imperfect* data.
 Translations are time-consuming,  error-prone and, most importantly, hard to share and reproduce across different settings.
 This project implements a **knowledge driven phenotyping framework** that